Was frost your foe on your morning hike, resulting in a fractured foot? Did the shrimp scampi you ate for dinner cause your stomach to shrivel?

 - Seek medical attention.

 Many hotels overseas have doctors they can call directly to your hotel room.
 A quick call to the front desk and they can have arrangements made for you.
-If you need more comprehensive medical attention, Travel Guard's 24/7 assistance services can help you find English speaking physicians, locate nearby medical facilities and help to coordinate appointments for you.
+If you need more comprehensive medical attention, Travel Guard's 24/7 emergency assistance services can help you find English speaking physicians, locate nearby medical facilities and help to coordinate appointments for you.
 It's important to see a doctor if you're ill or injured because a doctor will be able to tell you if it's safe for you to fly home.
 You'll also need documentation from a local licensed physician in order to submit for reimbursement of covered expenses.

 - Save everything.

 In order to file for reimbursement you'll need to submit receipts and medical documentation showing proof of the medical situation that occurred.
 The most important documents to obtain and save are copies of your medical report (you should get this from the physician) and your receipts, but ask for copies of everything so you don't arrive home only to find out you're missing important information.

 If you do end up in a hospital in another country, keep in mind that cultural differences influence hospitals as well.
 For example, in some hospitals in Italy, essentials like toilet paper aren't provided in hospital rooms because it's expected that the patient's family will bring it when they come to visit.
 Don't take these cultural differences to mean a hospital isn't up to medical standards.